temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 You should check out a few parts of the `package.json`, and the first is the `scripts` section.
 These are the `npm` commands you'll use to build, lint, and start your application code.

 Next, take a look at the packages listed as dependencies.
 These are the packages that compose the Temporal TypeScript SDK, and each package maps to the four parts of a Temporal application: an Activity, Client, Worker, and Workflow.
-There is also [Nanoid](https://npm.io/package/nanoid), an `npm` package which you'll use to generate a unique ID for your Workflow.
+There is also [Nanoid](https://npm.io/package/nanoid), an `npm` package which you'll use to generate a unique identifier for your Workflow.

 Finally, look through the `devDependencies` section.
 These are the packages that let you set up a Node.js project with [Nodemon](https://www.npmjs.com/package/nodemon), a Node.js server that automatically reloads when it detects a change in your code, TypeScript, and ESLint.
 You'll be using [ts-node](https://github.com/TypeStrong/ts-node) which will directly run TypeScript on Node.js without you needing to precompile.